Caylent Services

 Learn 7 steps to protect your assets, prevent breaches, and ensure a smooth cloud migration.

-Unfortunately, during the cloud migration process, there are times where data is vulnerable and exposed.
-Consider this case study of Keepnet Lab’s Data Breach, where the contractor turned off the firewall for ten minutes while migrating to ElasticSearch.
+During cloud migration, data vulnerability is a persistent risk.
+Consider this case study of Keepnet Lab’s Data Breach: the contractor turned off the firewall for ten minutes while migrating to ElasticSearch.
 This move exposed the database to attackers who breached over 5 billion data records.

 To prevent hacking attempts during your own business-critical migration processes, follow these seven steps and tips to improve data security during your own cloud migration.